Back to Blog

 • Unfair negative reviews actually generate empathy — research shows consumers side with businesses when criticism seems disproportionate

-How Consumers Actually Read Reviews
+How Do Consumers Actually Read Reviews?

 Eye-tracking studies reveal that consumers spend significantly more time reading negative reviews than positive ones.
 They process negative reviews with greater cognitive effort and attention.
 Here is the reading pattern: